hickeng/financial/problems.md

 Some people are reporting that their 1099-B does not have a line per lot, only section totals for Long/Short Covered/Non-covered securities.

 Groups:

 * some eTrade account holders - specific criteria unknown

 Impact:

 * unable to import lots into TurboTax or other preparation software

 Mitigation:

 * Download BenefitHistory.xlsx as shown for missing confirmations and look for lot level information in there
 * If not, contact eTrade customer support to ask for a remediation.

+## Estimated value used for 2021 return of capital without a corrected 1099 being issued

+Multiple people have confirmed through statements that the value used for the 2021 return of capital was the estimated `$16.58` value found in the [draft form](documents/Form%208937%20-%20October%2029,%202021.pdf) rather than the `$16.87` value from the [final form](documents/IRS%20Form%208937%20-%20VMWARE,%20INC.%20November%201,%202021%20Distribution.pdf).
+No corrected 1099 was issued to anyone who has confirmed for me.

+Groups:

+* eTrade account holders with shares from prior to the Dell distribution on 2021-10-29.
+  * The non-taxable deposit amount, found on Oct 2021's eTrade statement, should be a very close multiple of the number of VMW shares held on that date.

+Impact:

+* if the official value is used for basis adjustment, then basis will be too low by `$0.29` per VMW share.

+Mitigation:

+* use the actual non-taxable return amount as the basis adjustment (this seems technically valid in terms consistency, but I don't know if it's legally permitted), or
+* request a corrected 1099 from eTrade and file an amended tax return for 2021 using the corrected values

+## Etrade reports some (or all) ESPP lots under "Long term non-covered" in 1099-B

+At least two people have noted that they have ESPP lots that are reported as Noncovered Securities in their 2023 1099-Bs.
+See [#105](https://github.com/hickeng/financial/issues/105).

+Groups:

+* some eTrade account holders with ESPP shares - specific criteria unknown

+Impact:

+* technically incorrect data filed with IRS - consequence unknown

+Mitigations:

+* Request a corrected 1099 from eTrade
+* Change the `Sales Section` for the entry in TurboTax, et al, that imported the form to the correct value (Long Term, (covered)), and enter code `T` into column `(f)` for Form 8949.
+See [IRS instructions](https://www.irs.gov/instructions/i8949#en_US_2022_publink59421zd0e1936:~:text=You%20received%20a%20Form%201099%2DB%20(or%20substitute%20statement)%20and%20the%20type%20of%20gain%20(or%20loss)%20shown%20in%20box%202%20is%20incorrect)
+  * I _think_ the type of gain/loss referred to in that link would be the long/short/(non)covered security types but this is one of those you must confirm with a CPA.